gaboesquivel/gaboesquivel/content/projects/ztx.md

 images: []
 achievements:
   - Set up the initial React architecture using Next.js, TailwindCSS, and Framer Motion.
-  - Developed a WebGL EVM wallet connector using Ethers.js.
+  - Developed a WebGL EVM wallet connector using MetaMask and Ethers.js.
   - Implemented advanced analytics and reporting using Google Tag Manager.
 story:
   - ZTX is a Web3 virtual world with cryptocurrency-backed digital asset ownership.
-As a Software Engineer during its early stages, I helped develop the React application hosting the virtual-world experience.
+I built the React application that hosted the virtual-world experience.
   - I set up the initial architecture using Next.js, TailwindCSS, and Framer Motion to create the application foundation.
-I also built a WebGL EVM wallet connector with Ethers.js to enable NFT trading functionality within the platform.
+I also built a WebGL EVM wallet connector with MetaMask and Ethers.js to enable NFT trading functionality within the platform.
   - The product is a consumer world with a live wallet session inside WebGL.
 I connected the Next.js experience to signing and NFT trading so the chain receded behind the screen.
 experienceCompany: "ZTX"
 order: 5